 A grunt escapes Kunle, pulling me from my thoughts.
 He is sprawled on the grass now, belly sated from multiple mangoes.
-We didn’t even need to cook our own food.
-In that moment, with his eyes closed, he looks like the boy I used to run around with in my childhood; that boy that showed me the meaning of fun; the person that gave substance to my childhood.
+In that moment, with his eyes closed, he looks like the boy I used to run around with in my childhood.
 I can’t push him that much.

 “We’ll rest here till the sun goes down,” I finally say.

 He opens his eyes, looking intently at me for a few seconds.
-Newly imbibed instincts from my time in the realm of spirits make me retain eye contact.
+New instincts from my time in the realm of spirits make me retain eye contact.
 Then he gives a small nod and turns his body the other way.

 I slowly return my gaze to Ebenkeudo’s direction.
 Three or four more days at most.
-I counted down those days like they would be my last.
+I counted them down like they would be my last.

-Though I noticed the symptoms two nights before, I had nonchalantly refused to do anything, expecting it to limit itself to just a sore throat and a bitter tongue.
+Though I noticed the symptoms two nights before, I had refused to do anything, expecting it to limit itself to just a sore throat and a bitter tongue.
 But now as I wake to the dozing form of Adanma’s body against the tree, I can’t stop the shivers that course in waves through my body.
-The malaria has set in deeply and my fever is approaching its peak.
+The illness has set in deeply and my fever is approaching its peak.
 Though the wind is minimal, I quiver like a dry leaf in the harmattan wind.
-With chattering teeth, I seek for my wrapper but as I pull it from beneath my bundle, I upset a pot and it tumbles down on the other items, the noise pulling Adanma from sleep instantly.
-If I were healthier, I may have been more concerned with the unnatural alertness in her eyes as she woke.
+With chattering teeth, I seek for my wrapper but as I draw it from beneath my bundle, I upset a pot and it tumbles down on the other items.
+The noise pulls Adanma from sleep instantly and if I were healthier, I may have been more concerned with the unnatural alertness in her eyes as she woke.

-“I think I have malaria,” I manage to stutter, pulling the wrapper close around me.
+“I think I have the mosquito’s kiss,” I manage to stutter, pulling the wrapper close around me.

 She still looks at me, her face an emotional blank before she curses softly and stands up.
 She removes something from her bundle, tucks it behind her and dons her cloak.
-She makes her way from under the tree, exposing herself to the deep blue of the evening sky.
+She makes her way from under the tree, exposing herself to the deep, darkening blue of the cloudy evening sky.

 “Where are you going?”
 I raise my head.

 She favours her back through the cloak and I know what it is she has taken.
 If it were possible to add a shudder to my already shaking body, it had just happened.
 She glances back at me once, and then looks back in the direction we came from.
 “You need medicine.
-I’m going to find a dogonyaro tree.
-I noticed some as we were coming.”
+I’m going to get dogonyaro.
+I noticed a tree as we were coming.”

 “Is it far?”

 She stops and looks at me again.
-No words pass between us but somehow, I feel she already knows what I am hoping she avoids doing.
+No words pass between us but somehow, I feel she already knows what I cannot put in words.
 She turns and continues on her way.

-I am roused about two minutes later and I open my eyes to see Adanma kneeling beside me.
+I am roused about three minutes later and I open my eyes to see Adanma kneeling beside me.
 For the first time, I can make out visibly, the look of worry and concern etched in her features.
 “I found it.
-Come to the fire,” she spoke softly.
+Come to the fire,” she speaks softly.

 I frown and with effort, turn the other way to see a fire set up already, with a pot hanging over it.
-It is then I realise I must have been asleep for hours.
+It is now I realise I must have been asleep for hours.
 The darkness of the sky suggests midnight or just past.
 I stand up slowly, Adanma helping me to walk to the pot and its boiling contents.
-I sit some distance away as she removes the pot and places it in front of me, furious steam rising endlessly from it.
+I sit some distance away as she takes the pot off the fire, and places it in front of me, furious steam rising endlessly from it.

 “Put your face above the pot.”
 She gets her wrapper.